-First we should clear up which terms belong to which braking system.
+First, we should clear up which terms belong to which braking system.
 As simply as possible, disc brake wear components consist of brake pads and brake discs.
-Hydraulic pressure causes the brake calipers to press the brake pads onto the rotor face to slow the wheels down.
-Think of the caliper as clamping down on the rotor with the brake pads on each side of the rotor face.
+Hydraulic pressure causes the brake callipers to press the brake pads onto the rotor face to slow the wheels down.
+Think of the calliper as clamping down on the rotor with the brake pads on each side of the rotor face.
 Note that brake discs are often called rotors as well.
 They are the exact same thing.

 Drum brake systems consist of brake shoes and brake drums.
 In this case, when the brake pedal is pressed, the hydraulic system results in the brake shoes being pushed outward against the inner surface of the brake drum.